Genivia/ugrep-indexer/README.md

 that when archives and compressed files contain binaries, option `-I` ignores these archived/compressed binaries.

-### Why is the start-up time of ugrep higher with option --index?
+### Q: Why is the start-up time of ugrep higher with option --index?

 The start-up overhead of `ugrep --index` to construct indexing hash tables depends on the regex patterns.
 If a regex pattern is very "permissive", i.e.